-All three had a heel that fit snugly that didn't slip while on trail.
-The Columbia Bugaboot III provides the most versatile fit with a tight fit through the arch and heel.
-The North Face delivers a little less space than the Columbia but is sufficient for those with either wide or narrow fit.
-In general, the fit on all three boots is precise and offers optimal stability for travel over the trails.Winter Boots Around Town
+All three of these boots have a snug heel that didn't slip while on the trail.
+The Columbia Bugaboot IV provides the most versatile fit, with a roomy toe box and less sculpted footbed.
+The Oboz delivers a little less space than the Columbia but will work for those looking for a medium or narrower fit.
+In general, the fit on all three boots is precise and offers optimal stability for travel over winter trails.

-Our recommendations: Sorel Joan of Arctic (Top Pick for Severe Weather), Sorel Caribou (Top Pick for Winter Chores), Kamik Momentum (Best Buy winner).
+Our recommendations: Sorel Joan of Arctic (Top Pick for Severe Weather), Sorel Caribou (Top Pick for Winter Chores), Kamik Momentum

 Ease of Use

-While we love the North Face Shellista III Mid for its great coziness and performance, we aren't too impressed with its lacing system.
-Unlike the Columbia Heavenly Omni-Heat that requires just one simple pull of the lace to tighten throughout the shaft of the boot, the Shellista requires a manual lace-up, earning it a lower score in this metric.
+While we love the North Face Shellista II Mid for its great coziness, performance, and versatility, we aren't too impressed with its lacing system.
+With nine sets of eyelets and cotton laces (nylon laces move more easily through the eyelets), the Shellista II is the slowest to put on and take off.
+Unlike the Columbia Heavenly Omni-Heat that requires just one pull of the lace to tighten throughout the shaft of the boot, the Shellista requires a manual lace-up, earning it a lower score in this metric.

 If you want to stay on your feet through winter, a bomber outsole is key.
 We studied each model's outsole by measuring the depth of the tread and noting the pattern.
 We also created an icy ramp and walked up and down it.
 We also did some slip-sliding across an icy driveway.
 In addition to these objective tests, we skated around on ice patches, hiked around town, and got out into the nasty stuff to determine which boots stuck, and which ones didn't.
 In the end, we learned that those with the largest lugs and surface area did best on technical terrain while flatter soles work best on deep snow.